cgewecke/hardhat-gas-reporter/docs/advanced.md

 }
 ```

-To set a custom proxy resolver in the gas reporter's options, instatiate it in `hardhat.config.ts`.
-Whenever the reporter detects that a transaction has been sent to a contract which does not implement the interface implied by the tx's function signature it will query your resolver to see if the true destination is discoverable.
+To set a custom proxy resolver in the gas reporter's options, instantiate it in `hardhat.config.ts`.
+Whenever the plugin sees a transaction that's been sent to a contract which doesn't implement its function selector it will query your resolver to see if the true destination is discoverable.
 ```ts
 // hardhat.config.ts
 import { MyCustomProxyResolver } from "./mySpecialUtils.ts"